Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-edge-identity/edge-identity-api-reference.md

 public static void getExperienceCloudId(final AdobeCallback<String> callback);
 ```

 * _callback_ is invoked after the ECID is available.
+The callback may be invoked on a different thread.

 **Example**